ex1machina/league-web/README.md

 React components that are unaware of redux

 #### Containers
-Redux-aware react components that have been bound injected with action dispatch methods and store state data
+Redux-aware react components that have been injected with action dispatch methods and store state data via `react-redux`

 ## Build & development